Get exclusive premium content! Sign up for a newsletter now!

 1. Knife

-Whether for home use, self-defense, or in a survival situation, a knife sure is handy.
+Whether for home use, self-defence, or in a survival situation, a knife sure is handy.
 There are different kinds of knives for use around the home, but for outdoors and all-around use, this Hoffman-Richter Tactical Folding Knife is the best knife.
-Trust me, I've been through my fair share of knives and this is a handy ally.
+Trust me, I’ve been through my fair share of knives, and this is a handy ally.

 2. Axe

-Wielding my ax out in the woodshed has become sort of an exercise for me.
-Considering how we use wood for our fireplace and when smoking on a regular basis, my trusty ax sure is capable.
+Wielding my axe out in the woodshed has become sort of an exercise for me.
+Considering how we use wood for our fireplace and when smoking regularly, my trusty axe sure is capable.

 3. Hammer